Arizoner/Attorney-Online-General-Content/README.md

 # Attorney-Online-General-Content
-A fan-made patch for the downloadable game Attorney Online that contains new characters and fixed sprites.
+A fan-made patch for the downloadable game Attorney Online that contains custom content.